Monday, March 31, 2025

 It’s not a satisfied man with his arms crossed.
 It’s a woman whose water just broke.

-The Nine of Cups is often described as the “wish card” in tarot readings—a symbol of comfort, contentment, satisfaction, and wishes granted.
-With its neatly arranged golden cups and relaxed, welcoming figure, it’s usually read as a positive sign.
-But one day, I pulled this card and didn’t see the man at all.
+The Nine of Cups is often described as the “Wish Card” and is considered a symbol of comfort, contentment, satisfaction, and wishes granted.
+The neatly arranged golden cups and relaxed, welcoming figure are usually read as positive signs.
+But one day, I pulled this card and didn’t see the smiling man at all.

 Instead, I saw a woman in labor.
 The cups had spilled.
-The water had broken.
-Something was about to be born.
+Her water had broken.
+Something was about to be born and the moment filled with jubilation.

 At the time, I was visiting a new town, trying to decide if I should move there.
 The Nine of Cups told me: Yes, this is your place.
 The next stage of your life will begin here.